Below are some of the most commonly asked questions regarding Evictions.

 Where can I get eviction paperwork?

 You may contact an attorney, do independent research online or check your library’s resources to locate the “Complaint for Forcible Entry and Detainer” paperwork.
 The Clerk’s Office does NOT supply this paperwork.
 Please note that when you file your complaint, the Clerk’s Office will need an original complaint as well as three copies if you are evicting one tenant.
 Include two additional copies for each additional tenant.
-All copies should be exactly the same and please be sure your three-day notice is attached.
+All copies should be exactly the same.

 How long does the typical eviction process take?
 What is the typical eviction timeline?

 Eviction hearings are typically scheduled between two to three weeks after you file your paperwork with the Clerk’s Office Civil Division.
-(This paperwork cannot be filed until after your three-day notice has been served and expired.)
 Hearings are always on a Tuesday afternoon at 2:00 pm.
 This time period allows time for the eviction paperwork to be sent by ordinary mail through the U.S. Postal Service as well as providing the court bailiff the opportunity to post the eviction notice in person at the address provided in your filing.
 You can ensure there is no delay in service by making sure you have provided an accurate address for your property.

 How is the tenant notified of the eviction hearing?

 The court bailiff will post a copy of the court summons and eviction complaint at the rental address.
 The Clerk’s Office will also send out a copy of the court summons and complaint through ordinary mail to the tenant.
 If you are also filing a claim for money owed for damages or past-due rent as a “second cause” with the eviction, the Clerk’s Office will send your complaint and summons out by additional service through certified mail.
 Please note that there is an additional fee for this service.

 What happens at the eviction hearing?